KYLE'S WORLD

 • 220g caster sugar

-• This can be easily made by blending up granulated white sugar in a food processor until it is a super fine powder
+• you will likely not have this.
+BUT! this can be easily made by blending up granulated white sugar in a food processor or blender until it is a super fine powder

 • 1 tsp cream of tartar